leastern/leastern.github.io/_pages/about.md

 I am an Assistant Professor in the Finance and Business Economics Department at the Foster School of Business, University of Washington.

 My research interests span a variety of areas in corporate finance.
-I have written papers on corporate governance (with an emphasis on boards of directors), private equity and D&O insurance.
+I have written papers on corporate governance, private equity and D&O insurance.

 My current research leverages machine learning prediction methods to study economic agents' decision making.